Astelor/grad-project/README.md

 Nothing much to see here for now.

+> (OH and everything will be written in English, don't expect me to write Chinese)

 # NOTES

-If you're my project helper(?) or professor.
-Yes you can spy on how much progress I've made because I will dump everything related here.
+If you're my advisor.
+Yes you can see on how much progress I've made because I will dump everything related here.